-This is by far the most important reason for growing and maintaining a good score.
+For many, this is by far, the most important reason for growing and maintaining a good score.
 After all, most people will need a mortgage to buy a house, and the better your score, the better your chances of being accepted.
 It also increases the chance of you obtaining a lower-interest rate on your mortgage.

 However, if you’re on a journey to become debt-free, paying down your debt needs to be a priority before you take that next step.

 If you don’t already own your house, or if your circumstances change, you may find yourself in the position of needing to move home.
-If you are looking to move into rented accommodation, you’ll need to pass a credit check to prove your reliability in making your rental payments.
+If you are looking to move into rented accommodation, you may need to pass a credit check to prove your reliability in making your rental payments.

 In this instance, it’s vitally important to be aware of your credit score and your likelihood of passing the check.
-You can check your credit score for free with Experian (Please note the free account is available to UK residents over 18 years of age and is subject to identity checks).
+You can check your credit score for free with Experian.

 So, what factors result in a low credit score?

-Things like utilising a huge majority of the credit available to you can have a negative impact, as can how long it’s taking you pay the debt off.
+Things like utilising the majority of the credit available to you can have a negative impact, as can how long it’s taking you pay the debt off.

 Similarly, accounts where you have defaulted will show up unfavourably, indicating that you might be struggling to keep up with your repayments.

 Another major factor that can have a serious impact on your credit score is a CCJ.
-These stay on your credit file for six years, unless paid in full.
-Even when paid in full, they will still show on your credit file, but marked as “settled”.
+These stay on your credit file for six years Even when paid in full, they will still show on your credit file, but marked as “settled”.
 Of course, it’s better to not get to that point in the first place by taking steps to get out of debt and learning how to budget your money correctly.

 Concentrate on clearing your debts first.
 It’s your opportunity to demonstrate your dedication and ability to take control.
 As you make regular and additional payments, your score will be updated, showing your ability to pay back what you owe.